Project ID: 2015_022_VAR_01_Vardy

 What does this project involve?

-Firstly, there will be a questionnaire to make sure this study is suitable for you.
+Firstly, there will be a brief questionnaire to make sure this study is suitable for you.
 Then, in order to compare the effectiveness of each method of treatment, participants will be randomly allocated into one of three groups.
 You will not be able to choose which treatment you receive.

 Group 1 (Attention Process Training small group sessions) and Group 2 (Compensatory Strategies small group sessions)